bran0144/Dr.WhoProject/README.md

 ### Features:

-- Allow user to search by season and episode, by title, or by Doctor (i.e. David Tennant)
+- Allow user to search by season and episode, by title, by Doctor (i.e. David Tennant), by companion, or by guest star
-- Displays multiple sites on a map that includes an information box that pops up on mouseover with information about the episode it was filmed
+- Displays multiple sites on a map that includes an information box that pops up on mouseover with information about the episode
-- Allow user to click from pin on map page to page with a single site and additional information including a link to IMDB page about episode
+- Allows user to click from pin on map page to page with a single site and additional information including a link to IMDB page about episode
 - Includes a full episode list with links to relavant map and IMDB page
 - Includes an additional page with the most iconic sites from Doctor Who, links to youtube videos showing the relevant scenes from Doctor Who at the site, and links to information about visiting that site
+- Designed the website logo in Paint S for Mac

 ### Landing Page